-I’m glad about that!
 I don’t want my daughter to go through what I went through with the discomfort and embarrassment.

 Even though I’ve gone through the whole first period experience, it’s been a long time.

 Educate her about her period.

 I started purchasing books for her and talking freely about the changes she could expect when she was just a little girl.

 Now that she’s older and her body is transforming, she’s more excited than scared.

 The two books I always recommend moms pick up for their girls are Celebrate Your Body and Its Changes, Too and The Care and Keeping of You.

-Talk to her about her period.
+Talk to her about her Body

 Don’t just rely on books to teach your girl about her period.
 You’ll also want to talk to her about it.

 Give her space to ask questions, and be honest and transparent when you let her know what to expect.

-The journal I wrote, Just Us Girls: A Shared Journal For Moms and Daughters, and it has tons of prompts, but also free space for her to share what she’s feeling about the changes she’s going through.
+The journal I wrote, Just Us Girls: A Shared Journal For Moms and Daughters, has tons of prompts, but also free space for her to share what she’s feeling about the changes she’s going through.

-Prepare a period kit.
+Make a period kit